ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Hibiscus?

-Hibiscus Flower Extract 5% is the T1 Preferred form of Hibiscus based on FormulaForge's research-backed formulary assessment.
+Hibiscus Flower Extract 5% is the Preferred Form form of Hibiscus based on FormulaForge's research-backed formulary assessment.
 It carries a bioavailability rating of good (S2), indicating superior absorption compared to lower-tier forms.
 Always consult a qualified healthcare provider before starting, stopping, or adjusting any supplement regimen.

 Why does the form of Hibiscus matter?